AlexStansfield/casual-mcp-blender-example/README.md

 This helps guide the LLM to use the correct tools with the right parameters.

-Feel free to adjust this to see how it improves results
+Feel free to adjust this to see how it improves results.
+There is also another version `blender-v2.j2` supplied that might provide improved results (I'm still testing it).

 ## 🛠 Additional Notes